mountain/mmtk/README.md

 This is an experimental toolkit of metamath based on mmj2.

-So far it are working in progress.
+So far it is working in progress.

 ## Usage